Can You Still Work and Collect Social Security?

 Glenn Kirst is a lead planning excellence consultant at Northwestern Mutual.

 Once you turn 62, you can start collecting Social Security, which can be a great source of guaranteed income in retirement.
-But at age 62, you may not be quite ready to take your foot off the gas and stop working completely.
-So, can you work and collect Social Security at the same time?
-The short answer is yes, but your earnings can affect the size of the benefit you receive.
-Here’s a rundown of how working while you collect Social Security works.
+But you may not be quite ready to take your foot off the gas and stop working completely.
+So, you might choose to work and collect Social Security at the same time.
+If you do, it’s important to know that your earnings can affect your benefit amount, in some cases even reducing the amount to zero.

 Can you work and collect Social Security?